ansys/pyfluent-visualization/doc/source/api/visualization/graphics.rst

 .. autopostdoc:: ansys.fluent.visualization.graphics.graphics_objects.Graphics

 In the following example, a ``Graphics`` object is instantiated with a Fluent session as its context.
-The ``Graphics`` object is used to create a mesh, contour, vector, and surface.
+The ``Graphics`` object can be used to create a mesh, contour, vector, and surface.

 .. toctree::